-By selecting this option, you are essentially instructing Amazon to cap your bid to the value you insert as a default bid and if need be, when there are less chances of conversion, reduce it in the descending order to zero.
+By selecting this option, you are essentially instructing Amazon to cap your bid to the value you insert as a default bid and if need be, when there are fewer chances of conversion, reduce it in the descending order to zero.
 As stated clearly in their description that experienced sellers were using this option as a default option earlier.
-Therefore, majority of the content regarding guidance for PPC available on the internet and youtube videos pertain to this.
+Therefore, the majority of the content regarding guidance for PPC available on the internet and youtube videos pertain to this.

 Dynamic Bids – Up and Down

-This is where new stuff begins.
-You are not only allowing Amazon to lower the bid price but also to double your default bid i.e. up to a 100% if they sense a conversion.
+This is where the new stuff begins.
+You are not only allowing Amazon to lower the bid price but also to double your default bid i.e. up to 100% if they sense a conversion.
 It’s as simple as that.
 So you are prescribing a range for Amazon to operate within whereby authorizing them to increase to the maximum or decrease it to the minimum.

 Here is an illustration that will cover an arbitrary range of bidding.